pingcap/docs-tidb-operator/en/get-started.md

 # Get Started with TiDB on Kubernetes

-This document provides an introduction to creating a simple Kubernetes cluster and using it to deploy a basic test TiDB cluster using TiDB Operator.
+This document introduces how to create a simple Kubernetes cluster and use it to deploy a basic test TiDB cluster using TiDB Operator.

 > **Warning:**
 >